 Practice Based Research Networks (PBRN): PBRNs are organizations that partner research investigators with clinical practices to answer questions central to pediatric, adolescent, and adult primary care.
 The North Carolina Network Consortium (NCNC - see www.ncnc.unc.edu), housed at the Cecil G Sheps Center for Health Services Research, includes investigators and practices associated with Duke University, the Carolinas Medical Center, East Carolina University as well as UNC Chapel Hill.
 Externships can be established with our lead UNC Chapel Hill PBRN investigators: Jacqueline Halladay, Katrina Donahue, and Tamera Coyne-Beasley.

-Rare Disease Registries: Patient and Caregiver Outcomes in Rare Disease (PCORD) is an RTI-based UNC CTSA resource.
+Rare Disease Registries: Patient and Caregiver Outcomes in Rare Disease (PCORD - PDF) is an RTI-based UNC CTSA resource.
 PCORD helps investigators develop registries and surveys to collect data on patient and caregiver outcomes in rare diseases.
 Externships may be established with investigators from the UNC Schools of Medicine or Public Health.

 Community Engagement: UNC provides technical support to enhance community engagement throughout all phases of translational research from planning through dissemination.
 Externships can be adapted around existing research projects which meaningfully engage appropriate stakeholders such as patients, Health care providers, primary care practices, English- and Spanish-speaking community members, and community advisory boards (NC TraCS CARES).
 Externships can also be established with individual investigators from the Schools of Medicine, Public Health, Nursing, and Pharmacy.